 The whole country is pretty well covered by trains; there are some 1,800 train stations.
 You can check out lots of detailed maps here, or just head to our picks of the most beautiful Swiss rail trips.

 Conclusion: Our Favorite Way to Book for Switzerland

-Travel in Switzerland is pretty worry-free, and there’s nothing wrong with just showing up at the train stations to buy your tickets.
+Travel in Switzerland is pretty worry-free, and there’s nothing wrong with just showing up at the train stations and waiting in line to buy your tickets.
 But here’s how we like to roll, and save a bit or trouble and money.